sjdg/OrderExercise/README.md

 OrderExercise
 =============

-An exercise for the group to xoperatively explore teh principles we've been discussing
+An exercise for the group to cooperatively explore the principles we've been discussing